 The medical community regards restless legs syndrome as a condition that can be managed, but not necessarily cured.
-In general, the therapeutic approach is dependent on improvement of the primary condition and the severity of the RLS.
+In general, restless leg syndrome treatment from a therapeutic approach is dependent on the improvement of the primary condition and the severity of the RLS.

 For those with extreme pain and total sleep deprivation, medications are prescribed.
-The medications used for RLS are frequently “off-label” uses of the drugs, meaning they are not specifically intended for RLS, but have been found to help with symptoms.
-The following are the medications most prescribed for RLS and how they might impact bodywork:
+The medications used for Restless Leg Syndrome treatment are frequently “off-label” uses of the drugs, meaning they are not specifically intended for RLS, but have been found to help with symptoms.
+The following are the most prescribed medications for restless leg syndrome and how they might impact bodywork:

 - Benzodiazepines – These medications are depressants that artificially promote sleep.
 Unfortunately, the sensations of RLS are usually not suppressed with this class of drugs.
 Of concern to bodyworkers, hypotension (low blood pressure) is a typical side effect of benzodiazepines.
 Any client at increased risk of hypotension requires extra attention during a position change or when rising from a massage table.